crockpotveggies/tinderbox/README.md

 Another [@crockpotveggies](https://twitter.com/crockpotveggies) experiment.

 Tinderbox is an experiment built on the Tinder app API.
-Tinderbox helps automate the filtering of Tinder users ("swiping left") and collect data to analyze your own success.
-Tinderbox not only gives you a desktop interface for Tinder, but also provides a bot in the background.
+Tinderbox is a full Tinder solution that learns who you're attracted to (using machine learning) and also has a built-in bot that can start conversations.
+It is a full desktop interface for Tinder.

 ![Screenshot](https://raw.githubusercontent.com/crockpotveggies/tinderbox/master/public/img/screenshot.jpg)